giantatwork/csvpeek/README.md

 ### Key Design Decisions

-- **Lazy Loading**: Polars' lazy evaluation means queries are optimized and only necessary data is loaded
+- **Lazy Loading**: DuckDB queries with LIMIT/OFFSET keep memory bounded and avoid up-front scans
 - **Pagination**: Only 100 rows in memory at once - handles GB-sized files effortlessly
 - **Incremental Updates**: Cell selection updates only changed cells, not the entire table
 - **Modular Design**: Separated concerns make the codebase easy to extend